 Amortization Methods and Reporting

 One of the interesting aspects of intangible assets is their lack of substantiated history as to value.
 Physical assets have engineering and historical evidence to vouch their expected life.
 Intangibles generally do have these attributes.
-So educated guesses are used based on what is known.
+Educated guesses are used based on what is known.
 Often the source document provides the necessary evidence.
 A good example is a legal agreement to use a particular right.
 The contract may state “… will expire on January 24, 2022”.
 This clearly identifies a time period.
 But most intangibles require outside law or custom to establish the time period.
 Here are some general guidelines:

 * Patents/Copyrights/Branding 80 Years